• BG3 Shadowheart Build Guide

 • Flaming Sphere – Summon a flaming sphere that deals 2d6 Fire damage to nearby enemies and objects.
 It also sheds bright light in a 6 metre radius, and dim light for an additional 6 metres.
 On a successful save, enemy creatures still take half damage.
 Requires Concentration, and will continue damaging enemies close to the sphere each turn.

-Also keep in mind that some of the First Level Spells you already knew can now be upcasted to Second Level, improving their effects but consuming a second level spell slot instead.
+Also, keep in mind that some of the First Level Spells you already knew can now be upcasted to Second Level, improving their effects but consuming a second level spell slot instead.

 I also want to point out the Prayer of Healing spell.
 This heals your entire party by a significant amount, but only outside combat.
-It’s especially useful on Tactician difficulty where Camp Supplies are scarce.
+It’s especially useful on Tactician/Honour difficulty, where Camp Supplies are scarce.
 Use it to heal your party when you’re out of Short Rests but it feels too soon to take a Long Rest (because you have too many Spell Slots and action charges left, for example).
 Thanks to the Cleric’s ability to slot and unslot spells freely, you can do this whenever you want without needing to reserve a spot for it.

 Level 4 – Shadowheart Build Baldur’s Gate 3 for PC/PS5

-You can slot two more spells now (one from leveling up, another from improving our Wisdom Modifier, you have to go into the spell menu to see the second slot).
+You can slot two more spells now (one from levelling up, another from improving our Wisdom Modifier, you have to go into the spell menu to see the second slot).
 The following spells are great choices:

 • Enhance Ability – Choose an ability and give yourself or an ally Advantage in all checks of that ability until you lose Concentration on the spell.
 This is a very powerful buff for both combat and non-combat situations, but it does prevent you from casting any other Concentration spells.